bi0mark/MTT_assay_analyser/README.md

   * User-defined statistic method (T-test or Mann-Whitney U test)

 ## Output results
-The output is a barplot with errorbars (standart deviation) and statistic significance (displayed as \*) based on T-test.
-Statictic differrence is measure between reference sample and other samples.
+The output is a bar plot with error bars (standard deviation) and statistic significance (displayed as \*) based on T-test or Mann-Whitney U test.
+Statistic difference is measure between reference sample and other samples.

 ![](plot)